ahampriyanshu/ahampriyanshu.github.io/_posts/dsa/2022-04-27-dsa-part-3-bit-manipulation.md

 ### Naive

-Use hashmap to store the frequencies.
+Use hashmap to store the frequency.

 **Time Complexity:** $O(n)$

 **Space Complexity:** $O(n)$

 ### Using XOR